-To include your Stand Down event in the national registry and NCHV’s newsletter and website, please complete the Stand Down Information Form and e-mail firstname.lastname@example.org or fax to 202-546-2063 or 888-233-8582.
+To include your Stand Down event in the national registry and NCHV’s newsletter and website, please complete the 2014 Stand Down Notice of Proposed Event Form and e-mail it to Phillip Stringfield at email@example.com or fax it to (202) 546-2063 or (888) 233-8582.

 After Action Report

 Once your event has concluded please fill out the After Action Report.
 The information on this form is used by NCHV and the U.S. Department of Veterans Affairs to compile an annual report on Stand Down programs that provide outreach and supportive services to homeless veterans.
-If you have questions or need assistance with this report, contact Kyle McEvilly at 202-546-1969 or by email at email@example.com.
+If you have questions or need assistance with this report, contact Phillip Stringfield at firstname.lastname@example.org or (202) 546-1969.